Major Sightseeing Destinations in Tsuruga

 This marsh feels like a microcosm of the world’s ecosystems.
 Come visit and feel one with nature.

-This castle was built to serve as the headquarters for Shibata Katsuie’s troops for the Battle of Shizugatake.
+This fort was built to serve as the headquarters for Shibata Katsuie’s troops for the Battle of Shizugatake.
 Designated a National Historical Site.

 Mizushima Resort Uninhabited Island